 These externalized perceiving functions are going to make the P personality types seem more laid-back and flexible.
 Because their most prominent decision-making process (of thinking or feeling) is internalized they will show the world mostly how they perceive things; and although it will be influenced by their internal judging process, their decision-making process won’t be as obvious.

-Since this preference only describes what they show to the outer world, inside they can be very planful or decisive.
+Since this preference only describes what they show to the outer world, inside Perceivers can be very planned or decisive.
 What may seem like a sudden, spontaneous decision could have been internally planned for months, particularly with the IP types.

-IP types have a dominant introverted judging function, which will make them seem more like judgers (J types) than other P types.
+IP types have a dominant introverted judging function, which will make them relate to certain traits of Judging types.
 For example, the ISTP type leads with dominant introverted thinking (a judging function), but shows the world an auxiliary perceiving function of extraverted sensing.
-Because their dominant function is a judging function, even though it’s internalized, they will seem more like J types than the EP types.
-EP types will probably seem the most ‘P’ like of any Myers Briggs types.
+Because their dominant function is a judging function they will be more inwardly decisive and firm than they appear on the outside.
+They just won’t express their judgments as externally as a Judging type would.
+EP types will relate more to Perceiver stereotypes than IP types will.
 This is because their dominant function is a perceiving function AND this is the function they show to the outer world.

-I know this blog is kind of wordy and possibly kinda boring, but hopefully now the J/P preference makes more sense!
+I know this blog is kind of wordy, but hopefully now the J/P preference makes more sense!
 Have you ever been mistyped by someone?
 Has this helped you get a better idea of your type?
 Let me know in the comments!
 I’d love to hear from you!